 Food Trucks Are More Than Sandwiches

 Food trucks have come a long way since the days of the ice cream man or selling burgers and dogs.
 Today, there seems to be a food truck for nearly every kind of cuisine available, from gourmet cupcakes to Austrian bratwurst to Vietnamese lemongrass chicken tacos.

-Local Foods are a Popular Food Truck Theme
+Local Foods Are a Popular Food Truck Theme

-Local foods continues to be one of the strongest restaurant trends over the past several years, with more and more restaurants are incorporating local foods, including organic and sustainable foods, into their regular menu.
-And food trucks are following suite, offering a wide variety of local food selections.
+Local food continues to be one of the strongest restaurant trends over the past several years, with more restaurants incorporating locally grown food, including organic and sustainable foods, into their regular menus.
+Food trucks are also following suite, offering a wide variety of local food selections.
 Underdog Truck out of San Diego offers sausage sandwiches made with only locally sourced foods.
-Celebrity chef Rocco Dispirito has his own food truck, Now Eat This! which focuses on healthy comfort food.
+Celebrity chef Rocco Dispirito has his own food truck, Now Eat This!, which focuses on healthy comfort food.
 Not only are all of the entrees such as cheesy turkey black bean enchiladas and faux fried general Tsao’s chicken less than 350 calories, the menu board includes calories for all menu items.

 Food Trucks Get Fancy